 2. Review your coverage.

 Look carefully over the types and amounts of coverage you have in your policy.
 Make sure you have the type of insurance that will actually cover what you’re asking to be repaired or replaced.
 For example, if you don’t have comprehensive coverage for your car insurance, a stolen car may not be covered by your insurance.
-Similarly, if your belongings are insured for their actual cost value (ACV) instead of their replacement cost value (RCV) in your homeowners’ policy, your claim payout may rightfully be a lot lower than you believe your items to be worth (because ACV takes depreciation into account).
+Similarly, if your belongings are insured for their actual cash value (ACV) instead of their replacement cost value (RCV) in your homeowners’ policy, your claim payout may rightfully be a lot lower than you believe your items to be worth (because ACV takes depreciation into account).

 Additionally, your policy may have different exclusions to your coverage.
 So, if you believe that you should be paid out more on your claim, read your policy to make sure that the plan you chose can back you up.